baroquerock/freecodecampmemo/files/css_flexbox.md

 There are several options for how to space the flex items along the line that is the main axis.
 One of the most commonly used is __justify-content: center;__ (aligns all the flex items to the center inside the flex container).
 Others options include:

 __flex-start__ aligns items to the start of the flex container.
 For a row, this pushes the items to the left of the container.
-For a column, this pushes the items to the top of the container
+For a column, this pushes the items to the top of the container.

 __flex-end__ aligns items to the end of the flex container.
 For a row, this pushes the items to the right of the container.
-For a column, this pushes the items to the bottom of the container
+For a column, this pushes the items to the bottom of the container.

 __space-between__ aligns items to the center of the main axis, with extra space placed between the items.
 The first and last items are pushed to the very edge of the flex container.
-For example, in a row the first item is against the left side of the container, the last item is against the right side of the container, then the other items between them are spaced evenly
+For example, in a row the first item is against the left side of the container, the last item is against the right side of the container, then the other items between them are spaced evenly.

-__space-around__ similar to space-between but the first and last items are not locked to the edges of the container, the space is distributed around all the items
+__space-around__ similar to space-between but the first and last items are not locked to the edges of the container, the space is distributed around all the items.

 3. The __align-items__ property is similar to __justify-content__.
 Recall that the __justify-content__ property aligned flex items along the main axis.
 For rows, the main axis is a horizontal line and for columns it is a vertical line.